-We believe including ESG factors as part of a property's strategy will make an increasingly positive difference to the long-term obsolescence and investment performance of the portfolio, including the minimising of negative environmental aspects and increasing social impact.
+We believe that the inclusion of ESG factors as part of a property's strategy will make an increasing difference to the long-term obsolescence and investment performance of the portfolio, including the minimising of negative environmental aspects and increasing social impact.
 The inclusion of ESG factors as part of the investment strategy of a portfolio and asset ensures we meet our fiduciary duty.

-Responsible Acquisition & Sales Discipline
+Responsible Investment Strategy and Acquisition & Sales Discipline

 Sustainability and climate risk assessments are carried out at pre-acquisition to identify potential ESG risks to future occupation, operations and value.
-Issues with direct financial relevance are integrated into the valuation and decision making process.
+Issues with direct financial relevance are integrated into the valuation and decision-making process.
 At disposal, the ESG risks are re-assessed to ensure confidence in the sale process with any financial implications understood and mitigated for.